 Prepare for Your First Appointment

-Once you have scheduled your appointment, please download and fill out the consent form, health questionnaire and PHQ9 form.
-There are 3 pages that must be completed before you may be seen at the Student Health and Wellness Center.
-Please arrive 15 minutes before your first appointment to complete the necessary paperwork.
+Once you’ve scheduled your appointment, please download and complete the consent and health questionnaire forms.
+These must be filled out prior to your visit to the Student Health and Wellness Center.
+Arrive 15 minutes before your first appointment to complete any remaining paperwork.

 NOTE: All information is confidential.

-We believe in a holistic approach to health care that embraces physical, psychological, and social factors.
-The team at the Student Health and Wellness Center strive to meet all of the physical and mental health needs of our students.
-We also focus on preventative health and wellness education.
+The Saddleback College Student Health & Wellness Center offers a holistic approach to health care, addressing physical, psychological, and social factors.
+Our multidisciplinary team is committed to meeting the medical and mental health needs of our students, with a strong emphasis on preventative health and wellness education.
 Our services include:

 • Physical examinations